beeware/gbulb/README.md

    block until the context is released by the other thread.

- - .stop() is relevant only when the currently running Glib.MainLoop object was created by this tulip object (i.e. by calling .run_forever() or .run_until_complete()).
+ - .stop() is relevant only when the currently running Glib.MainLoop object was created by this asyncio object (i.e. by calling .run_forever() or .run_until_complete()).
 The event loop will quit only when it regains control of the context.
 This can happen in two cases:
     1. when multiple event loop are enclosed (by creating new MainLoop